usnistgov/ndn-dpdk/docs/tuning.md

 If you need to run NDN-DPDK on a machine with limited amount of memory, you can try:

-1. Set small numbers for packet buffer pool capacity (start with 8192) and table sizes (start with 512).
+1. Set small numbers for packet buffer pool capacity (start with 8192) and FIB/PCCT capacity (start with 1024).
+2. Use fewer forwarding threads, because each would create a separate PCCT.
-2. Activate the forwarder or traffic generator, and read the usage reports.
+3. Activate the forwarder or traffic generator, and read the usage reports.
-3. Change configuration and repeat.
+4. Change configuration and repeat.